Regis Corp. (RGS) Shares Down Despite Recent Market Volatility - News Heater

 Is It Worth Investing in Regis Corp.
 (NYSE: RGS) Right Now?

-while the 36-month beta value is 1.91.Analysts have differing opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The 36-month beta value for RGS is also noteworthy at 1.90.
+There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.